Kayli/logspub/dev/python.md

     - class functions are virtual by default
     - just match function name and parameters
   - use super() to access base class function
+    - returns a proxy object that proxies the attribute lookup to the next class in the method resolution order

 - it is possible to override module functions using
   - single dispatch:    @functools.singledispatch and type annotations
   - multiple dispatch:  multipledispatch package

+- multiple inheritance
+  - when method names collide in a class that inherits from multiple mixins, the method resolution order (mro) determines which method is called
+  - magic attribute: print(MyClass.__mro__)

 ## file system